marcelosf89/gitops-local/docs/solution.md

 # Solution

-To adhere to GitOps principles, our solution leverages Kubernetes (k8s) with ArgoCD for declarative and automated application deployment.
+To adhere to GitOps principles, my solution leverages Kubernetes (k8s) with ArgoCD for declarative and automated application deployment.
 Additionally, Prometheus and Grafana are utilized to enhance observability within the system.

 ## Key Components: